On arc index and maximal Thurston-Bennequin number: Introduction and Results

 Note that (\ref{eq:q2}), like (\ref{eq:q1}), holds if $=$ is replaced by $\leq$.
 The celebrated MFW inequality \cite{bib:FW,bib:Mor} gives a lower bound for braid index and an upper bound for $\maxsl$ in terms of the HOMFLY-PT polynomial $P_K(a,z)$:

 Thus the answer to Question~\ref{q2} is ``yes'' for all knots for which the ``weak'' MFW inequality $2b(K) \geq \breadth_a P_K(a,z) + 2$ is sharp.

 In fact, more is true.
 In Section~\ref{ssec:proofs2}, we calculate $\maxsl(K)$ for the $5$ knots with at most $10$ crossings for which MFW is not sharp.
-This calculation has recently been extended by T.\ Khandhawit \cite{bib:Khan}, using the techniques of this paper, to the $14$ knots with $11$ crossings where MFW is not sharp.
-We assemble the results here.
+This calculation, combined with an analogous calculation by T.\ Khandhawit \cite{bib:Khan} for the $14$ knots with $11$ crossings where MFW is not sharp, yields the following result.

 \begin{proposition} Let $K$ be a knot with $11$ or fewer crossings.
 We have

 with the following exceptions: \end{proposition}

 \begin{corollary} (\ref{eq:q2}) holds for all knots $K$ with $11$ or fewer crossings. \end{corollary}